 The performance of RCT 1 & 2 is even more impressive compared to the third iteration, which had widespread graphics card compatibility problems and brought many contemporaneous systems to their knees.
 Hell, many 2009 PCs struggle when everything is maxed.

 Irisu Syndrome.
 In at least one of the endings, despite the fact that the game runs in a window, Irisu comes in from the side of the screen itself, then into the game window to murder one of the other characters.
-It's creepy, like the rest of the game, but it's a very cool effect that I've never seen anywhere else.
+It's creepy, like the rest of the game, but it's a very cool and unique effect.
 It's nothing miraculous, but it's a pretty cool Interface Screw by PC game standards, especially for a freeware indie game.
 The game also puts text files into the game folder as you play the game, either of character profiles or accounts of what are likely backstory events, and swaps out a picture in the game folder with other versions of it as you go along.
 Too bad there isn't a Fan Translation available.
 And now that there's a Fan Translation available, you get to read them for important backstory.

 Below The Root for the Commodore 64 was one of the earliest games where you could pick the gender, race, and age of your avatar - with stats altered accordingly, and with hidden stats that fit the race in question.
 Erdlings got knocked for a loop by Wissenberries, wheras Kindar had a tolerance, Kindar took a hit to their spirit stats by eating meat.
 It also had NPC characters respond differently based on which avatar you chose.
 It was also, very possibly, the first game to be considered an authorized, canonical sequel to material written for another medium.
 Yes, the distant ancestor of The Force Unleashed is a 1984 side-scroller where killing anyone makes the game Unwinnable.